jahzielv/intro-to-go/slides.md

 fmt.Println(reflect.TypeOf(floatAge))
 ```

+---

 ### Variables

 Variables in Go are written in camel case, similar to JavaScript, and can be defined a few different ways.

 **Option 1:**

 -   Initialize a variable with a type and the keyword `var`
 -   Looks similar to JavaScript with an additional type declaration

 ```go
 var pilot string = "Iceman"
 ```

+---

 **Option 2:**

 -   Go can infer the type of initialized variables and the type declaration can be
     omitted.

 ```go
 var pilot = "Iceman"
 ```

+---

 **Option 3:**

 -   Feels similar to using `let` in JavaScript to instantiate and empty variable, but instead of storing the value as `undefined`, Go will default to the zero value for that type
 -   string: `""`
 -   int: `0`
 -   float: `0`
 -   bool: `false`

 ```go
 var pilot string
 // This will have a default value of "" that can be modified later
 ```

+---

 **Option 4:**

 -   Declare multiple variables at once

 ```go
 var pilot1, pilot2 string = "Goose", "Maverick"
 ```

+---

 **Option 5:**

 -   Can only be used within a function
 -   Most commonly used pattern
 -   To declare and assign a default value at the same time
 -   You can omit the keyword `var`, and go will infer the value

 ```go
 pilot := "Iceman"
 ```

+---

 #### Var vs Const

-Consts, like in JavaSript, are variables who's values cannot be changed.
+Consts, like in JavaScript, are variables who's values cannot be changed.
 Attempting to modify a const will result in a run-time `panic`.

+--

 **Sidebar**:

-- Panic vs Error:
+#### Panic vs Error:

 -   There are two main types of errors in Go.
 Panic, and Error.

-    Panic is used when the error is fatal to your program and there is nothing else that can be done to move forward.
+-   Panic is used when the error is fatal to your program and there is nothing else that can be done to move forward.
 -   Errors indicate that something bad happened, but it might be possible to continue running the program.
 More on this later.

-- RunTime vs CompileTime
-  - Reminder that compile time errors are events like syntax or typechecking errors.
-They occur when you as the developer are compiling your code.
-  - Run time errors happen after the program is compiled and a user or browser is trying to execute the code.
-  - These events are things like trying to open a file or url that doesn't exist, running out of memory, trying to do something that syntactically is legit but isn't valid in real life (like dividing by 0).
+---

 #### Scope